Advanced Perl: References, Modules and Objects

 • Practical use of function references

-• Object Oriented Perl (OOP) manually and using Moose
+• Object Oriented Perl (OOP) using Moose

 • Constructors and destructors